JINHXu/spellchecker/README.md

 ## 4. Keyword in Context Interface (KWIC)

-Build an interface for visualizing keywords in context using tries.
+An interface for visualizing keywords in context using tries.
 The code in the `kwic` directory should serve as the starting point.

-As a first step, you need to modify the standard trie from exercise 2 such that for each word in a text it saves as a value a list of start indices where the word appears in the text.

 For example the text `test try test!` should be represented by the following
 trie: